bahrus/custom-enhancements/README.md

 <details>
 <summary>Reasons I think attachedCallback would be clearer</summary>

-First, let me emphasize that if the reason for the rather pointed comment was that my using "attachedCallback" was a slight towards the name used for custom elements, nothing could be further from the truth.
+First, let me emphasize that if the reason for the rather pointed comment was that my using "attachedCallback" was interpreted as a slight towards the name used for custom elements, nothing could be further from the truth.
 If custom elements had chosen "attachedCallback" I might very well have gone for "connectedCallback" in this case.

 It just feels different to me.
 When a plane lands, it "connects" to the ground.
 When we add a wing to the plane, we are "attaching" a wing.
 Or maybe it makes just as much sense to say when a plane lands, it attaches to the ground.
 And when we add a wing to the plane, we are "connecting" the wing.
 Again, different.
 Using the same term for both would be confusing, I think, for that reason.
 (In this analogy, the "ground" is the DOM fragment, the wing is the "enhancement").

 As this proposal currently stands, the signatures are different, which again, lends itself to thinking the names should also be different.